 Purely fun-based, this typeface also exudes a certain sense of power and enthusiasm and is inarguably a favorite amongst the kids.

 Cinderella is one of the most popular and magical fairy tales and a common crowd favorite.
 A Disney inception, the Cinderella font is intricately decorative, with Old English cursive letters and a flowery background and creepers adorning each letter.

 An epitome of elegance and sophistication, this font is perfect for capital as well as small letters. it adds an aesthetic aura to your banners or headings.

 S kids one of the famous fonts we were acquainted with was the Walt Disney logo.
 The bold curves with fat strokes and a loopy structure.

 The brand of Disney is often associated with this font, and several movies sponsored or produced by Disney use this font for displaying their sponsorship in the initial credits.

 Seemingly futuristic, Prototype is a very simple font and also quite the eye-catcher.
 Its squared structure heavily resembles a computer font used in sci-fi movies.
 It’s vertically upright, naturally bold and slightly curved at the endings.

-Amply spaced, this font is well-suited fit for captions of headings.
+Amply spaced, this font is a well-suited fit for captions of headings.
 Its stocky appeal makes it easily noticeable.

 An Old English text, Bradley Gartis dates back to the 19th century in its inception.
-Since its digitization, it has often been associated as the vintage gothic font.
+Since its digitization, it has often been associated with the vintage gothic font.
 It is elaborate, functional and bordering calligraphy.